Luther Road Habitat Restoration Project

 Creating a Community Resource

-The project site has been in a state of disuse for many years, attracting transient activity and creating unsafe conditions.
-The Luther Road project will improve the site by removing debris and garbage, creating a trail system and laying the groundwork for a community park.
+Before construction in 2014, the project site had been in a state of disuse for many years, attracting transient activity and creating unsafe conditions.
+The Luther Road project removed debris and garbage, will create a trail system and lays the groundwork for a community park.

-- Relocate and restore 2,000 feet of creek channel and floodplain
+- Relocated and restored 2,000 feet of creek channel and floodplain

-- Bury the Lents Interceptor Sewer crossing and manhole to protect them
+- Buried the Lents Interceptor Sewer crossing and manhole to protect them

-- Create and improve habitat for fish and wildlife including those listed as threatened under the Endangered Species Act
+- Created and improved habitat for fish and wildlife including those listed as threatened under the Endangered Species Act

-- Establish open space for habitat and recreation purposes
+- Established open space for habitat and recreation purposes

 For More Information